AAGP80/G-C-Data/README.md

 ## Run_analysis readme
-It is necessary the dplyr package.
+Both plyr and dplyr package are necessary.

 It is assumed that the UCI HAR Dataset was downloaded in "~/Desktop/coursera/datascience/03_get_and_clean/UCI HAR Dataset" if the destination